Amitvardi/Lab-Project/README.md

 In the above table, where there is a 1, it means that we want to show that person courses in the relevant columns, and a 0 means that we do not want to show him the courses on these subjects.

-As you can see, some of the fields have a unique purpose and therefore only one general profession is adapted to them (for example, for the audio field, courses will be offered only on the subject of computers, in the same way, for the web desing field, courses will be offered only on the subject of computers, and for the real estate field, courses will be offered only on the subject of economics).
+As you can see, some of the fields have a unique purpose and therefore only one general subject is adapted to them (for example, for the audio field, courses will be offered only on the subject of computers, in the same way, for the web desing field, courses will be offered only on the subject of computers, and for the real estate field, courses will be offered only on the subject of economics).

 But this is not the case in all fields, some of the fields may be more general and contain within them a more diverse number of general subjects: such as computer science which may contain a lot of mathematics, it can be taken into the field of teaching and of course into the field of computers.